SODA-REPO/SODA/Readme.md

 ## Overview

-This is the secure version of `Native Spark`, or `Vega`(https://github.com/rajasekarv/vega).
-It is in development now.
+This is the secure version of `Native Spark`, or `Vega`(https://github.com/rajasekarv/vega), corresponding to the paper `SODA: A Set of Fast Oblivious Algorithms in Distributed Secure Data Analytics`

 ## Setup Environment